 15. Bristol Friendship Force (Ref #2735)

 The Bristol Club is one of 360 clubs in 56 Countries.
 We Travel abroad as a group for 2/3 weeks each year to stay with the families in other clubs.
 Host members from 2 clubs from other countries each year, with a programme of visits to places of interest.
 Travel to or host a UK club for a long weekend.
 Meet with club members for coffee mornings on 1st Sat of the month.
 Organise social events.

 High-fliers in the world of artistic gymnastics, we are long established as one of the top clubs in Great Britain.
 We are a family-run club and provide reassurance to parents by being a British gymnastics "Gymmark" approved club.
 We provide classes for beginners through to top international level.
 We have a state of the art facility and a team of highly qualified coaches.

-"Exquisite and electrifying performances" So wrote the Bristol Evening Post in March 2012 of Bristol Metropolitan Orchestra.
+"As always, this Orchestra is, for an amateur group, beyond brilliant."
+One of many favourable comments made by a member of the audience of Bristol Metropolitan Orchestra in 2015.
 A flourishing ensemble with a well-established reputation for excellence, the Orchestra's players come from all parts of Bristol and its environs and share one important thing - a passion for music.
 We rehearse on Tuesday evenings at Redland High School Main Hall (Please see website for details)